Brandon-Lanier/weekend-jquery-salary-calculator/README.md

 _Duration: 2 Day Sprint_

 This app was designed to take in employee information, store that information in a database and calculate the monthly payroll costs for the company.
-Each employee will be displayed on a table after being entered, and the user has the option to delete the employee from both the table and database.
+Each employee will be displayed on a table after being entered, and the user has the option to remove the employee from both the table and database upon confirmation of deletion.

 The app will add up all employee salaries and calculate the total monthly cost of the companies payroll.
 If that amount exceeds $20,000, it will display an alert message and change the background color of the total monthly sum to red.

 ## Screen Shot